ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT

 New Beatmap Nominators have arrived!
-As every month, we would like to show you who you can request your pending maps to.
-Just make sure to request them to the Beatmap Nominators of the right game mode.
-Below, a list of all additions and departures of this month!
+As with every month, we would like to show you which people you can request your pending maps to, just make sure to request them to the Beatmap Nominators of the right game mode.
+Shown below are the lists of all additions and departures of this month!

-But before we get to them, we have some important announcements to make for the so-called "care package" which had its first test run some months ago in osu!taiko and a change regarding Beatmap Nominator applications and evaluations.
+Before we get to them however, we have some important announcements to make regarding the so-called "care package" which has had its first test run some months ago with osu!taiko, along with a change regarding Beatmap Nominator applications and evaluations.

 ### Activity lenience for returning Beatmap Nominators

 Have you ever been a Beatmap Nominator before and would like to make your return?
 Then we have great news!
-In the [February issue of the Mappers' Report](https://osu.ppy.sh/home/news/2020-02-28-mappers-report-february) we have mentioned that we applied a "care package" for osu!taiko that gave past Beatmap Nominators an easier way to make their return.
-Now the time has come that we will apply it for all game modes!
-And it starts with this announcement!
+In the [February issue of the Mappers' Report](https://osu.ppy.sh/home/news/2020-02-28-mappers-report-february) we mentioned that we applied a "care package" for osu!taiko that gave past Beatmap Nominators an easier way to make their return.
+Now the time has come where we will apply it to all game modes, starting with this announcement!
-Following rules apply for the activity lenience:
+The following requirements apply for specific activity leniency:

 - **You must have been a member of the Beatmap Nominators in the past**.
 This applies back to the date when the Beatmap Nominators were first created.
 (Past BAT times).
 This means that you will only need **two months** of modding activity in order to apply!
 - **You must have been a member of the Beatmap Nominators in the past year**.
 Additionally you must have left on "good terms".
 On "good terms" means that you have passed your last evaluation.
 If both apply to you, you will only need **one month** of modding activity in order to apply!